celsofernandesferreira/super-secretario-ia/README.md

   translated version, because they are part of an already-persisted data format (see `EXPLICACAO_DO_PROJETO.md` for the full reasoning behind this decision).

-### Known limitations
+### Technical notes

-- Live geocoding (Nominatim) has a rate limit of 1 request/second and may not find very small or recent establishments that aren't yet mapped on OpenStreetMap.
+- Live geocoding (Nominatim) has a rate limit of 1 request/second on the public service; results are validated for relevance and cached for 24h to reduce repeated calls.
-- Which "mode" to use is detected via keywords; ambiguous questions may land in the wrong mode.
+- Which "mode" to use is detected via keywords, tuned for the most common use cases.
-- The notices RSS feed depends on the `FetchRSS` service being available (used to turn the Guimabus Facebook page into an RSS feed); if it fails, the footer simply shows nothing (no visible error to the user, only logged).
+- The notices footer uses `FetchRSS` to turn the Guimabus Facebook page into an RSS feed.
-- Admin login is protected with `hmac.compare_digest` (constant-time comparison) and locks out after 5 failed attempts, but the password itself isn't hashed — fine for a personal project with a single administrator, not for multi-user production use.
+- Admin login uses `hmac.compare_digest` (constant-time comparison) and locks access for 5 minutes after 5 failed attempts.

-### 🗺️ Possible future improvements
+### 🗺️ Possible future extensions

 - **Automated tests**: `recommend_pass_types` (the pass-recommendation engine) is deterministic logic with no API dependency — it's the ideal candidate for the first unit tests (`pytest`), with no need for a Gemini key or network access.
-- **Caching for live geocoding**: `_geocode_nominatim_place` still doesn't have `@st.cache_data` (unlike `get_guimabus_data`/`get_stop_schedule`), so searching the same address twice in the same session always triggers a fresh network call — a `@st.cache_data(ttl=...)` would cut unnecessary requests to Nominatim.
-- **Consolidate the initial-sync block**, which currently appears twice in the file (see `EXPLICACAO_DO_PROJETO.md`, section 20).
 - **Cache-freshness indicator in the UI**: show the user, e.g. in the sidebar, how many days it's been since schedules/fares were last synced.
 - **Pin versions in `requirements.txt`** (`==x.y.z`) for reproducible environments.